Award Categories and Criteria

 The Emerging HR Practitioner of the Year Award recognises those who are in the early stages of their human resources career.
 This award focuses on identifying emerging talent, demonstrated in a generalist role.

 Eligibility: HR practitioners with less than four years experience (commencing work in an HR role in 2015 or later).

 HR Manager of the Year in association with Talegent

 The HR Manager of the Year Award seeks to acknowledge individuals who exhibit excellence in leading an HR team and championing HR within their organisation.

 Eligibility: HR Managers who lead a team of at least four other HR practitioners.

-Diversity and Inclusion Award
+Diversity and Inclusion Award in association with Skills

 The Diversity and Inclusion Award recognises excellence in identifying and acting in a way that shows that a “one size fits all” approach to managing people does not achieve fairness and equity of opportunity for everyone.
 Good people practices demand that people priorities are both consistently fair but also flexible and inclusive in ways that are designed to support business needs.

 Health, Safety & Wellbeing Award in association Southern Cross Health Society